-The best way to start your career!
+The best way to start your CM/PM career!

-The CMIT designation promotes:
+The CMIT is for:

-How the CMIT program works
+How does the CMIT program work?

 The CMIT program has two phases: The Capstone Assessment and the Mentor-Protégé Relationship.